30% OFF Tempcover fee in our app

 • Download the DVLA theory test app to get in plenty of theory practice

-• Revise your theory test as much as possible
+• Revise for your theory test as much as possible

 • Book your theory test as soon as you feel ready